 My name is Tara Higgins and I am a Licensed Professional Counselor who believes from experience it takes small and consistent steps in order to work towards goals.
 I understand the challenges that exists from living in a fallen world that often causes hurt, loss, anger, and sadness.
 I am a firm believer that you have the ability to increase your personal health to restructure your life so it creates room for self-acceptance and healing.
 I am an advocate for mental health care to protect the wellbeing of ourselves and our family members.
 I take the time to understand the culture of your life and family and will assist you with creating interventions that meet your unique needs.
-I am a certified mental health professional under the Equine Assisted Growth and Learning Association (EAGALA), which has researched and ethical standards with integrating horses in the counseling and educational process.
 I strongly believe that integrating horses in the counseling process can more quickly breakdown defense barriers and is a highly effective form of therapy that can be used constantly or intermittently with individual, family, and/or group therapy.
-I have obtained the majority of my experiences working with children and families who are currently in need of immediate behavioral interventions in the home and educational setting.

 Meet our Co-Founder and Executive Director of Operations